How Do You Throw a Galentine’s Day Celebration with Ali Mejia?

 We love any excuse to celebrate our girlfriends.
 Galentine’s Day is the perfect time to catch up with your BFFs and indulge a little – no dress code required.
 Our co-founder and chief inspiration officer, Ali Mejia, shares three easy tips for hosting a casual get-together from the comfort of your own home.
 And no celebration is complete without delicious food.
 Keep reading for a soul warming soup that’s so easy to make.
 Now, cozy up in your favorite pajamas or loungewear and get in the spirit of love.

-I made an easy beet soup and paired it
+I made an easy beet soup and paired it with fresh, local breads.

-I asked a local cake maker to create her
+I asked a local cake maker to create her signature dessert in a heart shape.

-Set the vibe with fresh flowers and a generous
+Set the vibe with fresh flowers and a generous sprinkle of candy hearts and chocolates.

 You don’t need to wait until February 13th to get in on the fun.
 Get inspired by our latest arrivals and start planning your own girls’ night in.